shudhanshu725/Resume-Builder/README.md

-#this is my first project
-THis website is used for build a simple resume for a fresher
+This website is used for build a simple resume for a fresher